welch16/ChIPexo/notes/Carroll-Liang-Salama-Stark-Santiago-2014.md

     * A - For ER.
 There are two type of reads in this figure, the ones that belong to a peak region and the ones that belong to blacklisted regions.
 In particular, we can see that both experiment look alike for the cross-correlation profile made with blacklisted reads.
 However, for the case of reads that belong to peaks, we can see that the summit of the cross correlation plot happens at a much smaller shift.
 Therefore, we can think that the fragment length estimated by the cross correlation approach is going to be smaller.

     * B - For FOXA1.
 In this figure, they are comparing the same but only for the ChIP-Seq experiment.
 Lets notice that the shape of the cross - correlation plot is very different than the usual (or at least the shape that we saw in A).

 - **Figure 10**: For FOXA1 (ChIP-Exo), in this plot we can see that two the two filters (DAC blacklist and duplicated reads) were applied.
 In this case, there wasn't a noticeable effect of applying the blacklisting filter.
 However, after applying the duplication filter, there was a dramatic decrease on the overall level and the cross correlation curve presented a smoother shape.

+    *  In ChIP-Seq the use of RSC is confounded by the overlap between read length and fragment length.
+However, for a ChIP-Exo experiment the observation of loss in a predefined read length, could act as an indication of successful removal of artifact signal.

+### Conclusions

+#### For the measures presented

+- The removal of artifact signal can improve fragment length estimation

+- SSD metric is highly sensitive to high signal artifact regions.
+Due to this sensitivity can be used as a flag of the persistence of artifacts regions in input reads.

+- The RSC metric provides a measure of ChIP to artifact signal, but the removal of blacklisted regions has been shown to eliminate the presence of the artifact peak which can oscure the RSC analysis.
+The assesment of RSC should be performed prior to blacklisting, to confirm the loss of the read length peak within the cross correlation profile.

+- Dupplicated reads contributes to both artifact and peaks signals, therefore its removal must be carefully considered in each case.

+- Recomendation: Assesment of RSC and NSC prior to blacklisting or duplicate removal and SSD before and after this steps to capture the extent and succes of this steps.

+#### For ChIP - Exo

+- The degree of blacklisted signal presents to be lower under this protocol.

+- The significant loss of ChIP related signal within cross correlation following removal of duplicated reads illustrates its greater contribution to ChIP-Exo enrichment signal.
+The removal of blacklists but the retention of duplicated reads is recomended by the authors.

+- The use of standard cross correlation analysis is confounded by the co-ocurrence of read and fragment length cross-correlation peaks.
+This prohibits the use of the RSC metric, but an adapted NSC metric may be generated as the extent of maximum cross - correlation within this profile over the background cross - correlation following the blacklisting of aberrant signal.

 [The paper can be downloaded from here](http://journal.frontiersin.org/Journal/10.3389/fgene.2014.00075/full)